 Enter you password in the terminal pane.
 Now you can close Terminal and try to install the App on your Mac.

 This might come useful in troubleshooting the errors we have talked about.

-Conclusion: Since this is entirely a software issue, you don’t need to visit an Apple service center.
+Conclusion: We hope that the fixes above helped you to resolve the App is Damaged and Can’t be Opened error on your Mac.
+Since this is entirely a software issue, you don’t need to visit an Apple service center.
 However, if you can’t find a way out, you just might visit one.